yolanda93/smashbox-deployment/README.md

 <pre>
    smashbox-deployment
-   ├── documentation/       : procedures to manually set up a machine for continuos testing and monitoring ├── openstack/           : scripts and configuration used to automatically deploy and continuosly run smashbox tests in a set of virtual machines using OpenStack
+   ├── documentation/       : procedures to manually set up a machine for continuos testing and monitoring ├── docker/              : scripts, docker files and configuration used to automatically deploy and continuosly run smashbox tests in a set of containers
-   │   └── setup.py         : this the main script used to deploy the specified architecture ├── docker/              : scripts, docker files and configuration used to automatically deploy and continuosly run smashbox tests in a set of containers
-   │   └── Dockerfiles/     : dockerfiles used to build different images for each platform │   └── setup.py         : this the main script used to deploy the specified architecture ├── kibana/              : this folder contains json files that stores kibana dashboards configurations ├── setup-smashbox.py    : this is the script used to automatically setup smashbox using the configuration file ├── smash-run.py         : this is the script used to continuously run smashbox tests
+   │   └── Dockerfiles/     : dockerfiles used to build different images for each platform │   └── setup.d          : these are the main scripts used to deploy the specified architecture ├── kibana/              : this folder contains json files that stores kibana dashboards configurations ├── setup-smashbox.py    : this is the script used to automatically setup smashbox using the configuration file ├── smash-run.py         : this is the script used to continuously run smashbox tests